 Also, note with the last two options I mentioned, to make a call, even a local one, you call a special number and then dial the number you want to call and hang up.
 They then make the connection for you and call you back.

-So they are able to offer quite cheap calls on that basis, because they are taking advantage of the fact that to receive a call usually costs nothing. almost 7 years ago
+So they are able to offer quite cheap calls on that basis, because they are taking advantage of the fact that to receive a call usually costs nothing. over 9 years ago

 I know of these other SIM card providers, but I'm specifically interested in SIM cards WITH DATA, which is a tricky business indeed!
 Global Roaming isn't an option because I don't know of any local carrier that caps global roaming charges nor do I know of a travel sim company with data costs that are even close to being viable.

-If anyone has ANY information of SIM cards that can be bought on arrival WITH data and caps, can you please email me as I'm hoping to build up a database of this knowledge for use by travellers to any country. almost 7 years ago
+If anyone has ANY information of SIM cards that can be bought on arrival WITH data and caps, can you please email me as I'm hoping to build up a database of this knowledge for use by travellers to any country. over 9 years ago

 Data charges are a nightmare.
 I'm heading to Japan for 63 days.
 If I sip a mere 5 MB a day, that's $1,084 with SoftBank and between A$6,450 and A$11,370 for the various global roaming options.
 To hell with all of that.
 Data stays switched off.
-It would be cheaper to always stay in hotels with WiFi. almost 7 years agoAnswered by Dangerous Dave via WorldNomads.com
+It would be cheaper to always stay in hotels with WiFi. over 9 years agoAnswered by Dangerous Dave via WorldNomads.com

 I spend a lot of time in Japan, but am only a visitor each time....
 I have a prepaid card and I use it for voice and sms... and sometimes S!mail if I am using my keitai.